Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: KS Theorem and Quantum Individuality

 \begin{quotation} { ``Since the universal validity of the state function description is asserted, one can regard the state functions themselves as the fundamental entities, and one can even consider the state function of the entire universe.
 In this sense this theory can be called the theory of the `universal wave function,' since all of physics is presumed to follow from this function alone.'' \cite[p.
 9]{Everett73}} \end{quotation}

-As we have seen above, even if one would admit such idea, it becomes completely vague and unclear what kind of Universe such approaches would be talking about.
-In particular, the NDI theorem precludes the possibility that such Universe is represented as an $ASA$.
+As we have seen above, even if one would admit such idea, it becomes completely vague and unclear what kind of Universe we would be talking about.
+In particular, corollary \ref{CoroKS} precludes the possibility that such Universe is represented or understood as an $ASA$.
 Even worse, since such Universe would be described consistently only by nomological properties, it would also be a completely static ---uninteresting--- Universe.
-But not only MW interpretation can be subject of strong criticisms from the perspective of the NDI theorem, also Bohmian mechanics might be analyzed following these same lines of argumentation.
+But not only MW interpretation can be subject to strong criticisms from the perspective of our corollary \ref{CoroKS}, also Bohmian mechanics might be analyzed following these same lines of argumentation.
 As Michael Esfeld points out:

 \begin{quotation} { ``The Bohmian law for the temporal development of the distribution of matter in space is this one:

 In this law, the quantum mechanical wave-function $\Psi$ has the job to determine the velocity of the particles at a time $t$, given their position at $t$.
 The wave-function can perform this job because it can with good reason be regarded as referring to a property, namely a dispositional property of the particles that determines their temporal development by fixing their velocity.